-- 6.29 This category relates to friends of Poppy from home, in Constant from University in and from Constant where she worked and lived.
-As noted at the outset, pseudonyms have been used in place of the names of friends and work colleagues.
-Their observations are dealt with by way of the chronology (section 13).
-Their relationship to Poppy is as follows: - 6.30 Liz: Liz spent three years with Poppy at university and spoke of meeting John for the first time on the occasion of their graduation in July 2015.
+- 6.30 Liz: Liz spent three years with Poppy at university and spoke of meeting John for the first time on the occasion of their graduation in July 2015.
 She spoke of really liking John, and as time went on and his relationship with Poppy developed, she considered him to be a friend.
 She spoke of visiting Poppy and John in Leeds twice in 2018, once in January for their flat warming and then in August.
 On both occasions she felt that Poppy and John were getting on really well.
 Liz had no inkling at all of an impending breakup, so it was something of a surprise to her when, in mid-November 2018, she received a text from Poppy in which she revealed that her and John were breaking up. - 6.31 Liz described Poppy as very logical and she was certain that, had she felt in danger in any way, she would have left and moved out of their apartment.
-Poppy did not seem to Liz to be upset about the breakup which Liz described as Poppy's usual way of dealing with things, as she was rational and factual. - 6.32 Kath: Kath is a university friend, who lived with Poppy for two years during their time together She left the year that Poppy stayed on to complete her master's degree but as her boyfriend at the time was also still at the university, so she used to share a lift with She left the year that Poppy stayed on to complete her master's degree but as her boyfriend at the time was also still at the university, so she used to share a lift with She left the year that he was not particularly affectionate towards Poppy, and she spoke of witnessing him being, what she described as, "overly"

-aggressive" during a house party at a friend's house in 2017 (detailed in the chronology).
+Poppy did not seem to Liz to be upset about the breakup which Liz described as Poppy's usual way of dealing with things, as she was rational and factual. - 6.32 Kath: Kath is a university friend, who lived with Poppy for two years during their time together.
+She left the year that Poppy stayed on to complete her master's degree but as her boyfriend at the time was also still at the university, so she used to share a lift with to visit Poppy.
+She found John to be "nice enough" but noted that he was not particularly affectionate towards Poppy, and she spoke of witnessing him being, what she described as, "overly aggressive" during a house party at a friend's house in 2017 (detailed in the chronology).
 Aggression was not something she had witnessed before; Kath did find him to be, in her observations, "passively controlling" with Poppy.
 She gave examples of how he would give Poppy, what she described as a 'cold shoulder', if Poppy did not totally agree with what he wanted to do.
 This is a controlling behaviour.